shotgunsoftware/tk-core/docs/descriptor.rst

     }

 .. note:: The path and dev descriptors support environment variable resolution on the form ``${MYENVVAR}``
+          as well as user directory resolution if the path starts with `~`.

 Sometimes it can be handy to organize your development sandbox relative to a pipeline configuration.
 If all developers in the studio share a convention where they for example have a ``dev`` folder inside